CloudLabs-Samples/EduLabs/Demo/azure/demo-m365noazure.md

 # Demo : M365 Labs

 ## Overview
-This lab environment includes an M365 tenant with Global admin privileges, and a Microsoft 365 E5 license assigned to the lab user.
+This lab environment includes an M365 tenant with Global admin privileges, and a Microsoft 365 Business Premium license assigned to the lab user.

 ## Instructions